Search

 common thread with each of these strategies is that the

-prospect is "approached" by the company, and that the company
+prospect is "approached" by the company, and that

 must reach a great number of people to find a few motivated